pymupdf/PyMuPDF/demo/README.md

 Program | Purpose
 ------- | -------
-caustic.py | demo producing a PDF with the catacaustic list-fields.py | prints field information for a Form PDF demo.py | demonstrates a broad range of PyMuPDF high-level functions
+annot-tests.py | produce a PDF with assorted annotations caustic.py | demo producing a PDF with the catacaustic list-fields.py | prints field information for a Form PDF demo.py | demonstrates a broad range of PyMuPDF high-level functions